-Goes to the first file when using the file browser (reading or writing files).
+Goes to the first file in the list when using the file browser.

-lastfile Goes to the last file when using the file browser (reading or writing files).

-nohelp Toggles the presence of the two-line list of key bindings at the bottom of the screen.
+- lastfile Goes to the last file in the list when using the file browser. - nohelp Toggles the presence of the two-line list of key bindings at the bottom of the screen.
+(This toggle is special: it is available in all menus except the help viewer and the linter.
+All further toggles are available in the main menu only.) - zero Toggles the presence of title bar and status bar.